Abu Nuwas: Khamriyyat (Wine Poems)

 The spirit of a new age was reflected in wine poetry after the change in dynasties to the Abbasids.
 Abu Nuwas was a major influence on the development of wine poetry.
 His poems were likely written to entertain the Baghdad elite.
 The centerpiece of wine poetry lays the vivid description of the wine, exalted descriptions of its taste, appearance, fragrance, and effects on the body and mind.
 Abu Nuwas draws on many philosophical ideas and imagery in his poetry that glorify the Persians and mock Arab classicism.
 He used wine poetry as a medium to echo the themes of Abbasid relevance in the Islamic world.
 An example of this is shown through a piece he wrote in his Khamriyyat:“Wine is passed round among us in a silver jug, adorned by a Persian craftsman with a variety of designs, Chosroes on its base, and round its side oryxes which horsemen hunt with bows.
 Wine’s place is where tunics are buttoned; water’s place is where the Persian cap (qalansuwah) is worn.”This passage has a prevalence of Persian imagery corresponding to the Persian language used in this period.
 Abu Nuwas was known to have both a poetic and political tone in his poetry.
 Along with other Abbasid poets, Abu Nuwas atones for his openness to drinking wine and disregarding religion.
 He wrote satirical strikes at Islam using wine as both an excuse and liberator.
 A specific line of poetry in his Khamriyyat exemplifies his facetious relationship with religion; this line compares the religious prohibition of wine to God’s forgiveness.
 Abu Nuwas wrote his literature as if his sins were vindicated within a religious framework.
 Abu Nuwas’s poetry also reflected his love for wine and sexuality.
 The poems were written to celebrate both the physical and metaphysical experience of drinking wine that did not conform to the norms of poetry in the Islamic world.
 A continuing theme in Abbasid wine poetry was its affiliation with pederasty due to the fact that wine shops usually employed boys as servers.
 These poems were often salacious and rebellious.
 In the erotic section of his Diwan, his poems describe young servant girls dressed up as young boys drinking wine.
 His affection for young boys was displayed through his poetry and social life.
 Abu Nuwas explores an intriguing prejudice: that homosexuality was imported to Abbasid Iraq from the province in which the revolution originated.
 He states in his writing that during the Umayyad caliphate, poets only indulged in female lovers.
-Nuwas' seductive poems use wine as a central theme for blame and scapegoat.
+Abu Nuwas' seductive poems use wine as a central theme for blame and scapegoat.
 This is shown through an excerpt from his al-Muharramah: